 Extending the core taxonomy - dimensions

-With the exception of the Statement of changes in equity, the primary statement sections in the extended taxonomy do not contain any default dimensionality.
+The primary statement sections in the extended taxonomy do not contain any default dimensionality.
 This means that by default you can only tag statements that use periods (such as current and prior) to differentiate between different columns.

 See the video on this article which demonstrates the use of secondary tags.